-We had houseguests this spring.
-They took us out for a delicious and lingering breakfast and no one was hungry come lunch time.
+I made Lemon Blueberry Scones recently.
+Houseguests took us out for a delicious and lingering breakfast and no one was hungry come lunch time.
 We waited until about 2:30 and had tea instead.
 Sliced melon, strawberries and other fruit, some cheese and deviled eggs made up the menu, but the star of the show was Lemon Blueberry Scones.
+Light and flaky, full of delectable blueberries and a whisper of lemon topped with sweet lemon glaze — mmmm!

 Cut the butter into the flour and other dry ingredients quickly with a pastry cutter.
 You can also use a fork or two knives.
 The result should look like coarse cornmeal.
 Add the liquids and mix thoroughly but with a light touch.
 Overmixing will make the scones tough.
 Everything was breezing along and then I hit a road bump.